No3371/StreamingPermissionNotice/README.md

 We, [MOD MAKER], hereby grant permission for you or your organization to live stream our game, [MOD NAME], subject to the following conditions:

 - You agree to accept changes and potential damage to your game saves.
+- You are not allowed to redistribute the mod files.
-- The streamer MUST inform your audience the mod is not responsible for bugs and unexpected behaviours when it's used with other mods.
+- The streamer must inform your audience the mod is not responsible for bugs and unexpected behaviours when it's used with other mods.
 - You must not present the mod along with content that are illegal, immmoral or unacceptable in general such as hate speech, harassment, etc.
 - You must state the full mod list: Yes/No
 - You must state the version of the mod: Yes/No